-Add More Cool Down
+1. Add More Cool Down Activity

-A cool down is designed primarily to help you slow your heart rate and stretch or, to be more precise, lengthen muscle fibers that have been contracted during your workout.
+An effective cooldown is designed primarily to help you slow your heart rate and stretch or, to be more precise, lengthen muscle fibers that have been contracted during your workout.
 This action enhances your body’s ability to recover beyond what it will do naturally, and your heart rate will follow suit.

 The best hydration strategy is to drink a glass of water as soon as you wake up and do this every couple of hours until you go to bed.
 You should aim to drink at least half your weight in ounces each day.

-You should go into your workout properly hydrated, which includes not only water, but also electrolytes.
+You should go into your workout properly hydrated, which includes not only water but also electrolytes.
 Electrolytes are an array of minerals, primarily sodium and potassium.
 Most people get enough salt in their diets — too much in fact — but healthy people often get too little because they’re eating fewer processed foods.
-If you’re on a healthy, whole food diet, you probably get enough salt for daily activity but not enough for exercise.
+If you’re on a healthy, whole-food diet, you probably get enough salt for daily activity but not enough for exercise.